Streaming Tensor Programs: A Streaming Abstraction for Dynamic Parallelism: Acknowledgments

 \section{Acknowledgments}

-We thank Paul Mure, Rubens Lacouture, Christophe Gyurgyik, Suguna Velury, Tanmay Garg, Benjamin Driscoll, Fredrik Kjolstad, Raghu Prabhakar, Alex Rucker, Tian Zhao, Shiv Sundram, Qizheng Zhang, and Sally Wang for discussion and their helpful feedback.
-Gina Sohn was supported by the Stanford Graduate Fellowship.
-Olivia Hsu was supported in part by an NSF GRFP.
+We thank Paul Mure, Rubens Lacouture, Christophe Gyurgyik, Suguna Velury, Tanmay Garg, Benjamin Driscoll, Raghu Prabhakar, Alex Rucker, Fredrik Kjolstad, Tian Zhao, Shiv Sundram, Qizheng Zhang, and Sally Wang for discussion and their helpful feedback.
+Gina Sohn was supported by the Stanford Graduate Fellowship and NSF GRFP.
 This work was supported in part by DARPA under the Machine learning and Optimization-guided Compilers for Heterogeneous Architectures (MOCHA) program (award number HR00112520038), and by the Naval Surface Warfare Center under Agreement No. N00164-23-9-G057-01.
 This research was also supported in part by the Stanford Data Analytics for What’s Next (DAWN) Affiliate Program.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the aforementioned funding agencies.